nhn09/Web_scrapping_walkthrough/README.md

   Download the corresponding version from web driver.
   **REMEMBER THE FILE PATH.**

+<h1> Opening a webpage <h1>

   Now to work with selenium and web driver, write from selenium import webdriver
-  PATH= "path where webdriver is on your machine/chromewebdriver.exe"
+  PATH= "path where webdriver is on your machine/chromewebdriver.exe" choose driver by writing driver= webdriver.Chrome - other options like firefox phantom js all are available there. inside that, assign path variable defined above and it look like driver= webdriver.Chrome(PATH).
+  Using Driver.get() method we will open any page that allows webscrapping.Pass url as parameter.Run the code and the page will be loaded in the browser.